AtMyTable

 The health benefits of mushrooms!

 Did you know that mushrooms are one of the only non-animal sources of vitamin D!
-They are rich in high-quality protein, dietary fibre, unsaturated fats, vitamins and minerals (1, 2).
+They are rich in high-quality protein, dietary fiber, unsaturated fats, vitamins, and minerals (1, 2).
 They are an inexpensive source of dietary protein (I am talking about the white, brown or portabello options because some types are HELL-OF-EXPENSIVE!).

 Top down view of a wooden table with bowls of healthy mushroom sautee and rice.
 For a post on how to cook mushrooms